 Containers are best used in a microservice architecture, as each service is independent and loosely-coupled to serve its own responsibility as a service proxy, we can easily assign one container to one microservice and measure by this rule.
-As containers are easy to spin up, it becomes easy to scale-out.
-Microservices will be able to scale independent from each other.
-Data can be decentralized as there is no need to maintain the same type of database in every microservice.
-One might use a document store such as Elasticsearch while another one uses a simple key-store database such as Redis.
+As containers are easy to spin up it becomes easy to scale-out.
+Microservices scale independent from each other and data can be decentralized as there is no need to maintain the same type of database behind every microservice.
+One microservice might use a document store such as Elasticsearch while another one uses a database such as Redis.
 I would recommend to read upon how containers and microservices go hand in hand very well as I’m just providing you with a simple abstract.

 Now that you have microservices you’re required to implement lifecycle and task management such as: load balancing, scaling policies, routing, health monitoring and security policies.
-There's some great tools out there such as Google Cloud Run, AWS Fargate and Kubernetes to orchestrate your containers.
+There’s some great tools out there such as Google Cloud Run, AWS Fargate and Kubernetes to orchestrate your container workload.

-Lets take a local supermarket as an example.
-The supermarket is split up in 3 logical independent components (microservices).
+Lets take our local supermarket as an example.
+This supermarket is split up in 3 logical independent components (microservices).